sskorol/test-data-supplier/README.md

 In case if some Java field's name differs from its data source representation, you can assign a valid name via **@FieldName** for CSV, **@SerializedName** for JSON and **@JsonProperty** for YML data type.

 Excel support is experimental.
 [ZeroCell](https://github.com/creditdatamw/zerocell) library based on [Apache POI](https://github.com/apache/poi) is used here to simplify corresponding files processing.
 So feel free to check their API and supported annotations.
 However, in terms of fields' mapping, you can use **Column**.
-You should also make sure you provided a sheet name via corresponding `Sheet` annotation.
+You should also make sure you provided a sheet name via corresponding `@Sheet` annotation.
 Otherwise, the first one will be used.

 Note that local data sources must be located in a classpath.
 You usually use **resources** folder for that.

-Then in **DataSupplier** you can call special **TestDataReader** builder to retrieve data from CSV, JSON, YML or XLSX data source.
+Then in **DataSupplier** you can call a special **TestDataReader** builder to retrieve data from CSV, JSON, YML or XLSX data source.
 See javadocs to get more details.

 ```java